fireundubh/playwithfire/kingdomcome.md

 Section | Description
 :--- | :---
-[All Equipment](kingdomcome/equipment) | A database of all equipment, including locations [Best Equipment](kingdomcome/best-equipment) | A database of best-in-slot armor and weapons, including locations [Food](kingdomcome/food) | A database of all food and consumables, including locations
+[All Consumables](kingdomcome/consumables) | A database of all consumables, including locations [All Equipment](kingdomcome/equipment) | A database of all equipment, including locations [Best Equipment](kingdomcome/best-equipment) | A database of best-in-slot armor and weapons, including locations

 ## Tools